laurentkempe/blog/source/_drafts/dotnet-7-sdk-built-in-container-support-and-ubuntu-chiseled.md

 # Can we combine the two?

-Sure, we can combine the two and create a .NET application in a Chiseled Ubuntu container using the .NET SDK.
-This is a great way to create a small and secure container for your .NET application.
+Sure.
+We can combine the two and create a .NET application in a Chiseled Ubuntu container using the .NET SDK.
+It is a great way to create a small and secure container for your .NET application.

-We need to add MSBuild property **ContainerBaseImage** to our csproj file to specify the Chiseled Ubuntu base image to use, in this case **aspnet:7.0-jammy-chiseled**.
+We need to add MSBuild property **ContainerBaseImage** to our csproj file to specify the Chiseled Ubuntu base image to use, in this case, **aspnet:7.0-jammy-chiseled**.

 ```xml
     <PropertyGroup>